proofit404/dependencies/docs/tutorial.rst

             for params in order.items:
                 requests.post(self.api_endpoint, **params)

-Customer's delivery department needs more detailed instructions that ours.
-We need a special place in our codebase where we can write this additional behavior for our customer.
+Partner's delivery department needs more detailed instructions that ours.
+We need a special place in our codebase where we can write this additional behavior for our partner.
 We need to extend ``Processor`` class API one more time.
 Also we need to change some methods signatures so they can work with this new data flow.